sel4devkit/sel4devkit-manual/src/src/first_boot/bootloader.md

 Loading via TFTP is considered to be the most convenient method within an application development environment as there is no need to keep plugging and unplugging anything from the board.
 To load the `sel4_image` binary via TFTP, the file needs to be made available for download from the TFTP server.

-Below are the instructions for setting up TFTP on linux.
+Below are the instructions for setting up TFTP on linux:

-##### Setting up a netboot server using TFTP
+#### Setting up a netboot server using TFTP

 1. [Dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html) is the application used to provide a network infrastructure.
 The program can be installed using your provided package manager (for Debian, this would be `apt`).